wildabeast/appmaker/readme.md

     PATH=$PATH:~/node_modules/.bin

-#### Naming Your Tool
+#### Naming Your Community Tool

 Getting the name right for your tool is very important.
 The fastest way to choose a great name for your tool is to choose a bad name for your tool, and then build your tool in a way that it is easy to find/replace the name later on.

-Your tool name should be: unique, alphabet only, and a verb.
+Your tool name should be: unique and alphabet only.
 Tools in NudgePad are always centered around "Making" and not "Consuming", so the name should convey what the user is going to be doing with that tool.
-For example, "Draw" instead of "Pictures".

-It's also important to know that your Tool Name will reserve a single word in the NudgePad namespace.
-So if you name your tool "Draw", the variable Draw will be made a global in the NudgePad client and so it shouldn't interfere with other words.
+It's also important to know that your Tool will reserve a single word in the NudgePad namespace.
+So if you name your tool "Draw", the variable Draw will be made a global in the NudgePad client and so it shouldn't interfere with other community tools or Javascript/DOM reserved words.

-We consciously chose to name tools this way, "polluting" the global namespace, because we value design, increased collaboration, and simplicity over the ugly module systems presented by other platforms.

-We also value updates.
-We want to ensure our community that tools are constantly being improved, refined, and tested.
+There are no ugly closures required here.
+NudgePad is a controlled ecosystem, and so we can ensure that there are no namespace conflicts and developers don't have to create ugly nested hacks to avoid conflicts.

-#### Creating Your Tool
+#### Creating Your Community Tool

-Tools in NudgePad are meant to be modular and sandboxed and contained in one folder.
+Community Tools in NudgePad are meant to be modular and sandboxed and contained in one folder.

 You can create a new tool at the command line like this: